LZ-sudo/deepfake-detection-GANFingerprint/README.md

 - Frequency domain analysis to detect GAN fingerprint artifacts
 - Self-attention mechanism for focusing on discriminative regions
 - Highly reproducible results with deterministic implementation
+- Extensive logging of model performance and used hyperparameters
+- Intuitive visualization of model performance in evaluation (Performance metrics, ROC curve, Precision Recall Curve, Confusion Matric)
+- Detailed output for image inference, support for batch mode (Images with Grad-CAM heatmaps, csv files for inference results and performance metrics on batch mode)

 ## Model Architecture